tasansal/tracelens/CONTRIBUTING.md

 ## Getting Started

-SEG-Y Viewer is a modern desktop application built with:
+TraceLens is a modern desktop application built with:

 - **Backend**: Rust (async with Tokio)
 - **Frontend**: React 18+ with TypeScript and Vite